Dr. Dereck Daschke

 University of North Carolina, Chapel Hill, BA Psychology/BA Religious Studies, 1990

 Dr. Daschke joined the Truman faculty in 2000.
 His academic interests include shamanism, apocalypticism, the psychology of religion, religion and film, religion and health, and ancient and modern Judaism.
 In 2010 he published two books: City of Ruins: Mourning Jerusalem through Jewish Apocalypse and A Cry Instead of Justice: The Bible and Cultures of Violence in Psychological Perspective.
 He is co-editor with Dr. Ashcraft of the textbook anthology New Religious Movements: A Documentary Reader.
 His work has been published in the Oxford Handbook of Apocalyptic Literature (forthcoming), Encyclopedia of Fundamentalism, Introduction to New and Alternative Religions in America, Psychology and the Bible, Studies in Jewish Civilization 12: Millennialism from the Hebrew Bible to the Present, Journal of Psychology and Christianity, and American Imago.
 He sits on the editorial board of the Journal of Religion and Film, for which he reviewed films at the Sundance Film Festival in 2012 and 2013, and of Truman State University Press.
-In 2015 he was awarded a sabbatic to study shamanisitic healing in Brazil.
-He is currently the President of the Delta Chapter of Phi Beta Kappa at Truman.
+In 2015 he was awarded a sabbatical to study shamanisitic healing in Brazil.
+He is currently the Secretary of the Delta Chapter of Phi Beta Kappa at Truman.